poonchuanan/tp/docs/DeveloperGuide.md

 ![Logic Component](diagrams/LogicComponent.png)

-In the logic component,
+The main bulk of data processing takes place in the logic component.
+In this component, the data from the userinput is checked for its validity and parsed down futher to its respective command blocks.
+These blocks of command are derived from the abstract Command class.
+Each different command block deals with the proposed functionality which can be associated with `Ui`,`storage` or `model` components.

-* Trakcal uses the parser class to filter based on command words by user.
+1. Trakcal uses the parser class to filter based on command words by user.
-* Description that comes after is further parsed down by the Parser.
+1. Description that comes after is further parsed down by the Parser.
-* Respective Command object is created and is executed by Trackcal.
+1. Respective Command object is created and is executed by Trackcal.
-* Respective execution methods can be further calls methods from `UI`, `Storage` and `Model` components.
+1. Respective execution methods can be further calls methods from `UI`, `Storage` and `Model` components.

 ### Storage component